The Sample Complexity of Parameter-Free Stochastic Convex Optimization

-We can use \Cref{eq:F-rely-x-k-guarantee} to generically obtain sample complexity bounds for parameter-free stochastic optimization.
-For example, suppose that we know that the distance to optimality is in the range $[1, \rho]$ and that $x_k$ is the output after $n$ steps of adaptive SGD, i.e., \eqref{eq:adaptive-SGD}, starting from $u_i = \zeros$ with learning rate $R_k = \e^{k}$ for $k = 1, 2, 3, \dots, \lceil \ln(\rho) \rceil$ then $\tilde{c} = \ln \frac{\ln \rho}{\delta}$.
-Then, by \Cref{thm:adaptive-SGD} we get for all $R_k \ge \DStar$ that with probability $1-\delta$, $F(x_k) - \Fstar \le O\big( \Lip R_k \sqrt{\ln(2 / \delta) / n} \big)$.
-Thus, \Cref{alg:reliable-hyperparameter-selection} applied to searching over these learning rates obtains a suboptimality of at most $O( \sqrt{\tilde{c}} \Lip \DStar / \sqrt{n} + \tilde{c} \LipHat \DStar / n )$ where $\tilde{c}=\ln \frac{4 \ln \rho}{\delta}$.
-Thus, we obtain the same sample complexity as if we had known the problem parameters up to loglog factors.
-This sample complexity is slightly better than the sample complexity achieved by \citet{carmon2022making} as the loglog factors are of lower order.
+If the upper bound $\LipHat$ on the Lipschitz constant is within a factor of $\tilde{O}(\sqrt{n})$ of $L$ then the first term dominates and this bound matches the optimal known-parameter sample complexity of $O(\Lip \DStar / \sqrt{n})$ up to $\log\log$ factors.
+This sample complexity is slightly better than the sample complexity achieved by \citet{carmon2022making} as the $\log\log$ factors are of lower order.
 One disadvantage of this approach is that it requires $O(n \ln \rho )$ gradient evaluations thus making its computational complexity worse than \citet{carmon2022making}.
 Another disadvantage of this approach is that it requires knowing a range of values that the distance to optimality will lie in, i.e., $[1, \rho]$.
 This issue will be resolved by our method presented in \Cref{sec:adaptivity-for-free}.